mercedes-benz/DnA/README.md

 Please visit (https://www.mercedes-benz-techinnovation.com/en/imprint/) for information on the provider.

+*Notice*:

-Notice: Before you use the program in productive use, please take all necessary precautions, e.g. testing and verifying the program with regard to your specific use.
+Before using the DnA program in production, please take all of the necessary precautions such as testing and verifying the program regarding your specific use case.
-The program was tested solely for our own use cases, which might differ from yours.
+The program was tested solely for our own use cases, which may differ from yours.